Undergraduate Research Opportunities Program

 What are the requirements at project completion?

-A written final report of research accomplishments and findings is required.
-The UROP final report should include the following: title page (with authors and date), abstract, introduction, methods and results – i.e., the typical scientific reporting or publishing format.
+A written final report of research accomplishments and findings developed by the student in collaboration with their faculty mentor is required.
+The UROP final report should include the following: Title page (with authors and date), abstract, introduction, methods and results – i.e., the typical scientific reporting or publishing format.
+The results section should include the significance of the research, considering not only the scientific value but societal implications as well.
 We will accept peer-reviewed papers or theses.
 Since the peer review process takes time, submit a preliminary report and then follow-up when your publication is accepted to a journal.
-At this time, we are not accepting posters as a fulfillment of UROP report requirements..
+We do not accept posters as a fulfillment of UROP report requirements.
 Included in the report should be abstract, methods, results, and discussion sections.
 Students are encouraged to present their findings at university forums in addition to state, regional, national and international conferences.
 Publication in peer-reviewed scientific journals is also encouraged.
 Louisiana Sea Grant may provide limited travel funds to UROP students to attend these events should a student’s abstract be accepted for presentation.